 Enterprising Science and Project ENTHUSE

-Enterprising Science is a collaborative research and development programme with King’s College London and the Science Museum Group, aiming to improve post-16 participation in science.
-The research insights are informing all of our work with schools, from employee volunteering to production of teaching resources.
+Enterprising Science is a collaborative research and development programme with University College London, King’s College London and the Science Museum Group, aiming to improve post-16 participation in science.
+The research insights are informing all of our work with schools, from employee volunteering to the production of teaching resources.

 BP Ultimate STEM Challenge

-The BP Ultimate STEM Challenge is a nationwide competition for 11 to 14-year-olds that BP is running in partnership with the Science Museum Group and STEM learning.
+The BP Ultimate STEM Challenge is a nationwide competition for 11 to 14-year-olds that BP runs in association with the Science Museum Group and STEM learning.
 The competition, now in its fourth year, has been designed to help young people develop their creativity, problem-solving skills and employability.